-Jeff is a Lecturer IV at the University of Michigan in both the Ross School of Business and the College of Engineering.
-Jeff also serves as a member of the Advisory Board for the Zell Lurie Institute.
+Jeff currently serves as a Lecturer at the University of Michigan in the Ross School of Business.
+Jeff also serves as a member of the Advisory Board for the Zell Lurie Institute, and formerly served on the Advisory Board for the Center for Entrepreneurship in the College of Engineering.
 Prior to joining the faculty, he served as chair of the Dean’s Advisory Board for the Ross School of Business.

 Jeff has a breadth of experience serving CEOs and their leadership teams in strategy, operations, and organization.
-He served companies in North America, Asia, and Europe across multiple industries, including electronics and high-tech, aerospace and defense, automotive, industrial products, basic materials, consumer goods, and food.
+He served companies in North America, Asia, and Europe across multiple industries, including electronics and high-tech, aerospace and defense, automotive, and consumer goods.
 He also worked extensively with the US Federal Government.

-Jeff's functional expertise is in operations.
+Jeff's functional expertise is in strategy and operations.
 He worked with top management teams of technology- and operations-intensive businesses to develop and align business and operations strategies, and to build leadership and front-line capabilities to deliver substantial improvements in strategic and financial performance.
-He co-founded McKinsey's Manufacturing Practice, and in 2012 led a major research effort on the Future of Manufacturing jointly with the McKinsey Global Institute.
-During his career, Jeff also led the Firm’s Product Development and Supply Chain Practices, and served as McKinsey’s Global Knowledge Leader for the Operations Practice, essentially the head of R&D across operations disciplines including product development, procurement, manufacturing, supply chain, and service operations.
+He co-founded McKinsey's Manufacturing Practice and led a major research effort on the Future of Manufacturing jointly with the McKinsey Global Institute.
+During his career, Jeff also led the Firm’s Product Development and Supply Chain Practices and served as McKinsey’s Global Knowledge Leader for the Operations Practice, essentially the head of R&D across operations disciplines including product development, procurement, manufacturing, supply chain, and service operations.

 Before joining McKinsey, Jeff worked for Chrysler Corporation and IBM.
-He holds a Masters in Business Administration and a Bachelor of Science in Engineering from the University of Michigan.
+He holds a Master of Business Administration and a Bachelor of Science in Engineering from the University of Michigan.